joshcrain/joshcrain.io/portfolio/brand/josh-crain/josh-crain.md

 ## Integration & Use

-The branding system is currently live on my **portfolio website** and has been extended to **business cards and resume design**.
+The identity system is currently live on my **portfolio website** and has been extended to **business cards and resume design**.
 It was built from the ground up with web standards and accessibility in mind.
 The illustration and logo both remain crisp, scalable, and theme-responsive, with no reliance on bitmap formats.

 - **Technologies:** Inline SVG, CSS custom properties, responsive media queries
 - **Constraints considered:** accessibility, theming flexibility, cross-device performance